Amejias722/Fetch_Project/README.md

     d.
 Waits for the result.
 4. Checks the result text.
     a.
 If the result is not equal (=), it logs the last entered number.
     b.
-Clicks the coin corresponding to the number found.
+Clicks the weight corresponding to the number found.
     c.
 Checks the alert message to confirm if the fake bar is found.
 5. Verifies that an ordered list of weighings is displayed on the page.